Manuel Manahan: Post-political career and death

 Manahan was awarded with the Dona Aurora – Aragon Award for Peace and the "Lux in Domini" award of the Ateneo de Manila.
 He was also named "Ama ng Kooperatiba" (Father of the Cooperatives) by President Corazon Aquino.

-Manahan died due to heart failure on May 18, 1994 in Caba, La Union.
+Manahan died due to heart failure on April 18, 1994, in Caba, La Union.
 He was survived by his wife Constancia la Guardia, with whom he has ten children.

 Family and legacy

 After Manahan's death, a group of family members and friends established the Manuel P. Manahan Foundation in his honor in 2002.
 The foundation aims to provide integrated programs to enhance the living conditions of members of the marginalized society.
-His daughter Maria Socorro "Muffet" Manahan, the Executive Director of the Manuel P. Manahan Foundation, was a candidate for the Philippine Senate representing the Partido Federal ng Pilipinas in the 2019 elections.
+His daughter in law, Maria Socorro "Muffet" Manahan, the Executive Director of the Manuel P. Manahan Foundation, was a candidate for the Philippine Senate representing the Partido Federal ng Pilipinas in the 2019 elections.

 His brother, Constantino P. Manhan, was a medical doctor specializing in obstetrics and was a founder of the Makati Medical Center, and his sister-in-law Elvira Ledesma Manahan (Constantino's wife) was an actress and television talk show host.
-His grandnephews, Johnny Manahan is a television personality, Joey Manahan, is a politician in Hawaii and Philip Manahan, is a public servant in the Department of the Interior and Local Government.
+His nephews, Johnny Manahan is a television personality, Joey Manahan, is a politician in Hawaii and Philip Manahan, is a public servant in the Department of the Interior and Local Government.